Updated:Feb 24, 2026

 $31,842

-While most MEM programs offer a general curriculum of business and technical coursework, about 25% of programs allow students to focus in an area of concentration.
+While most MEM programs offer a general curriculum of business and technical coursework, about 25% allow students to focus on a concentration.
 The following chart shows the most common specializations offered in online programs.

 Most Common Online MEM Concentration